John Muller

-John William Muller (born 7 July 1966) is an American television journalist.
-From 2011 until 2014, he was with ABC News, where his anchor duties included World News Now and ABC News Now.
-He is the weeknight anchor of NYC's Emmy Award-winning PIX11 News.
-He worked as a reporter and anchor in Georgia and Florida before returning to New York City.
-On July 20, 2020, he returned to PIX11 as anchor of the 4:30-7am hours of the PIX11 Morning News with Vanessa Freeman.
+John William Muller (born July 7, 1966) is an American television journalist.
+He is the weeknight anchor of PIX11's Emmy Award-winning PIX11 News in New York City.
+He previously worked as a reporter and anchor in Georgia and Florida, and was with ABC News from 2011 to 2014, where his anchor duties included World News Now and ABC News Now.

 Early life

 Muller was born in Queens, New York and raised on Long Island, the middle child of seven siblings.
 He attended Catholic schools.
-His first on-camera work came as a child model for the Ford Modeling Agency, something he credits as "demystifying" the idea of working in front of cameras for a living.
 He received a scholarship to New York University where he majored in journalism and mass communication and minored in history.
 His first exposure to professional journalism came through internships with WNCY-TV, ABC News, CBS News and WNBC-TV.

 Career

 Georgia and Florida

-Muller's first break in television came when he took a job at WTOC-TV, the CBS affiliate in Savannah, Georgia.
-Shooting and editing his own stories in most cases, Muller got an immediate and intense education on military coverage as he reported on troop mobilizations from Fort Stewart and Hunter Army Airfield during the raids in Panama and the Persian Gulf War.
-After two years he accepted a reporter position at WBBH-TV, the NBC affiliate in Fort Myers, Florida, where he won the Associated Press's prestigious "Best Individual Achievement Award" for all-round excellence in the state of Florida.
-Among his most noteworthy work was the dramatic coverage of hurricanes including the devastating Hurricane Andrew.
+Muller began his television career at WTOC-TV, the CBS affiliate in Savannah, Georgia.
+After two years he accepted a reporter position at WBBH-TV, the NBC affiliate in Fort Myers, Florida, where he won the Associated Press's "Best Individual Achievement Award" for all-round excellence in the state of Florida.
+Among his work was coverage of hurricanes including Hurricane Andrew.
 He was promoted to the weekend anchor desk, his first permanent anchor position.

-After three years in Fort Myers, Muller cracked the "Top 20" market plateau, catching the eye of WFLA-TV, the NBC affiliate in Tampa, Florida.
-Muller spent three years at WFLA as the lead reporter on the 11 p.m. news, the highest-rated local news show in the state.
+After three years in Fort Myers, Muller moved to WFLA-TV, the NBC affiliate in Tampa, Florida.
+Muller spent three years at WFLA as the lead reporter on the 11 p.m. news.
 In Tampa, he won the Associated Press award for "Best Spot News Reporting".